Rubinamemon244/spec-hackathon-1/README.md

 # ROS 2 for Humanoid Robotics Education

 Welcome to the ROS 2 for Humanoid Robotics Education project!
 This comprehensive educational resource is designed to teach ROS 2 concepts specifically in the context of humanoid robotics.
-The content is organized into three main modules that progressively build knowledge from fundamentals to advanced applications.
+The content is organized into five main modules that progressively build knowledge from fundamentals to advanced applications.

 ## Table of Contents